-Mt.
-Adatara, an active volcano in Fukushima that is counted as one of Japan's 100 Famous Mountains
+Mount Adatara, an active volcano in Fukushima, is one of Japan's 100 most famous mountains

 An active volcano whose activity continues to be observed today